kanglicheng/code-school/rails/readings/rails-setup.md

 ```

 We're not using JavaScript or CSS yet, so there's no need to load in the default
 JS and CSS that Rails comes with.
-This will clean up your log if you're not
-already using the `quiet_assets` gem.
-Additionally, Rails comes with some
+Rails comes with some
 dubious JS tricks you can use, but we want you to learn the better way.
 For
 example, the built-in Rails JS allows you to use plain links to delete
 resources: